Niambie/jfoobar/README.md

 **b**.
 The Component name itself will be “com_” followed by the plural form.

-[II]: ## II.
+## II.
 Install com_jfoobar and Review the "out of the box" Component functionality.

 ### 1. Click the download button https://github.com/Niambie/jfoobar